Determination of the strong coupling constant from transverse energy$-$energy correlations in multijet events at $\sqrt{s} = 13$ TeV with the ATLAS detector: Jet reconstruction and event selection

 Jets are reconstructed using the anti-$k_t$ algorithm~\cite{antikt} with radius parameter $R=0.4$ using the \textsc{FastJet} program~\cite{Fastjet}.
 The inputs to the jet algorithm are particle-flow objects~\cite{pflow}, which make use of both the calorimeter and the inner-detector information to precisely determine the momenta of the input particles.
 The jet calibration procedure corrects for effects such as energy loss in inactive material, shower leakage, inefficiencies in energy clustering and jet reconstruction.
 This is performed using a simulation-based correction, in bins of $\eta$ and $\pt$, derived from the relation between the reconstructed jet energy and the energy of the corresponding particle-level jet, not including muons or non-interacting particles.
 The procedure also includes energy corrections for pile-up, and angular corrections.
 In a final step, an in situ calibration corrects for residual differences in the jet response and resolution between the MC simulation and the data using $\pt$-balance techniques for dijet, $\gamma+$jet, $\Zboson$+jet and multijet final states~\cite{JES1,JES2}.

 Events were selected using a single-jet trigger~\cite{TRIG-2016-01} with a minimum $\pt$ threshold of 460~\GeV, to select high-$\pt$ jets while avoiding prescaled triggers.
 The selected jets are required to have $\pt > 60~\GeV$ and $|\eta| < 2.4$ to reject pile-up jets and reduce experimental uncertainties.
 In addition, jets are required to satisfy quality criteria that reject non-collision background and noise jets~\cite{ATLAS-CONF-2015-029}.
 More than 99\% of all signal jets pass these criteria.
 Events are required to have at least two selected jets.
 The two leading jets are further required to have the scalar sum of their transverse momenta, $H_{\mathrm{T}2} = p_{\mathrm{T}1} + p_{\mathrm{T}2} > 1~\TeV$.
 This ensures a trigger efficiency of $\approx$100\%.
 About 57.5 million events in data satisfy the selection criteria.
-The data is binned in ten intervals of $H_{\mathrm{T}2}$ in which the TEEC and ATEEC distributions are measured.
+The data are binned in ten intervals of $H_{\mathrm{T}2}$ in which the TEEC and ATEEC distributions are measured.
+The MC predictions are reweighted using the distribution of the average number of interactions per bunch crossing, so that the pile-up conditions in the simulation exactly match those in data.